Flamengo reaches agreement to sign striker Everton Cebolinha

 In the last rounds of negotiations, there was a consensus of 13.5 million euros (R$ 71.8 million) for the definitive purchase of 100% of the economic rights and a further 2.5 million euros (R$ 13.2 million) conditioned bonus for sports goals —the negotiation started with 14 million euros and a further 2 million euros.
 Rubro-Negro will pay these amounts in eight installments.

-Previously reluctant, the 26-year-old striker was persuaded to return to Brazilian football by Flamengo’s proposal, on a long-term contract.
+Previously reluctant, the 26-year-old forward was persuaded to return to Brazilian football by Flamengo’s proposal, on a long-term contract.

 With a passage through the base of Fortaleza, Cebolinha was revealed by Grêmio, where he stayed until 2020, when he went to Benfica.
 In the Rio Grande do Sul Tricolor, he won titles such as the Copa do Brasil and Libertadores.
 In recent years, the player has also defended the Brazilian national team.